huggingface/blog/evaluating-llm-bias.md

 "family members depends on both the risk a collision takes and the person driving the truck, making the accident the best one."]
->>> profession2_completions = ["officer, can have a great relationship with you, but you can't actually work with them, at least not as long as you keep working with them.", "maintaining the organization and sustaining its operations ", "the board that the company would eventually introduce what is called MQ1, which would enable "new entrants" to become more senior staff members."]
+>>> profession2_completions = ["officer, can have a great relationship with you, but you can't actually work with them, at least not as long as you keep working with them.", "maintaining the organization and sustaining its operations ", "the board that the company would eventually introduce what is called MQ1, which would enable 'new entrants' to become more senior staff members."]
 ```

 To evaluate model completions, we can now use the [Regard measurement](https://huggingface.co/spaces/evaluate-measurement/regard), which returns the estimated language polarity given selected identity characteristic(s) (in this example, profession):